-The media is all around us—on the news, social media, even in everyday conversations—and sometimes it feels like there’s no escape.
-Have you ever wondered how much it shapes the way we think and feel?
-So let’s break it down:
+The media is all around us—on the news, social media, and even in everyday conversations—and sometimes, it feels like there’s no escape.
+Have you ever wondered how much it shapes our thoughts and feelings?

 -